I have spent many enjoyable hours in my life making lovely items from scraps of material. I hope I can inspire some of you.

 - Press gently and remove the cardboard.

-*Any old piece of scrap cardboard can be used, as shown in the photograph below, although it shouldn't be too flimsy.
+Any old piece of scrap cardboard can be used, as shown in the photograph above, although it shouldn't be too flimsy.
 The cardboard I used was from a packaging box.

 - For the backing, cut a square piece of fabric big enough to accommodate the size of your finished flower.*

-- Place the pressed petal round in the middle of the square, and then place the pressed circle in the centre.
+- Place the pressed petal round in the middle of the square, and then place the pressed circle in the center.

 - Pin in place and appliqué the flower onto the backing square.